No. 9 Duke beats Syracuse 97-88; Carey another double-double

 WENDELL'S BACK

 Duke freshman Wendell Moore Jr., who had missed the previous six games with a broken right hand, returned to the lineup.
 Before the injury, he was averaging 7.4 points and 3.9 rebounds and Duke had gone 4-2 during his absence.
 Moore, who suffered a broken fourth metacarpal at Miami on Jan.
-4, finished with five points and fouled out.
+4, finished with five points before fouling out in 23 minutes of action.

 CROWD PLEASER